AyeshaMunawar-profile/Take-a-Tour/README.md

 9) How and why to use the currentColor CSS variable
 10) How to use some more advance flexbox alignment techniques , including `flex-direction, justify-content` and a`lign items`
 11) How to create an infinite animation
-    1) How to use `margin: auto` e.g. if we put margin right auto then it pushes the elements after it to the far right and calculate the margin width based on the device width and the container width
+12) How to use `margin: auto` e.g. if we put margin right auto then it pushes the elements after it to the far right and calculate the margin width based on the device width and the container width
-12)Experiment with different features related to flexbox and understand why it's so powerful
+13) Experiment with different features related to flexbox and understand why it's so powerful
+14) How to use masks to make a part of element see-through for bullets in hotel area section